 It is a formal dining experience at night, a 5 -course meal ($92).
 There was one unfortunate repercussion.
 Although Sarah made the kitchen aware of her shellfish allergy, she developed her tell-tale bright red skin signs of exposure back in the cabin.
 Cross-contamination or maybe too close of proximity to the scallops Jill and I enjoyed?
 Perhaps…this led her to take not one, but 2 Benadryls.
 Despite a dose enough to knock out most camels (I suspect, judging by my reaction to one) and an initial conspicuous lack of movement when the alarm went off next morning at 4:30 am, she managed to rise and be more or less ready at the appointed departure time of 5 am.

 I say more or less, because…when we arrived, pleasantly unimpeded by traffic, at the Rockefeller Center parking lot at 5:45 am and threw open the trunk of the car, she realized she left her camera bag back in the cabin.
 There was no question of going back for it…we had a premium eclipse day parking space.
-Greg and I each had 2 complete camera set-ups, 2 tripods, miniature folding chairs, water bottles, so we were fully laden.
+Greg and I each had 2 complete camera set-ups, 2 tripods, miniature folding chairs and water bottles, so we were fully laden.
 Steve had decided following my plan would lead to us missing our plane, and was concerned his sprained ankle, although rapidly improving, might slow down the speedy hike necessary after the eclipse.
 He had come up with his own plan, to shoot at Jackson Hole Airport.